cloving-ai/cloving-cli/README.md

 - `init`: Setup Cloving in the current directory
 - `chat`: Start an interactive chat with Cloving
 - `tokens`: Estimate the number of tokens in the current working directory or specified files
+- `proxy`: Start a proxy server to use with Cloving
 - `models`: List available models
 - `commit`: Alias for cloving generate commit
 - `generate`: Generate various items like unit-tests and code reviews